 One of the most popular spots for kids to play at is Boambee Creek Reserve, where you can kayak, paddleboard, swim and paddle in the shallow waters.
 There’s also a great playground in the reserve, and it’s dog-friendly.

-Shaded by iconic Moreton Bay figs, First Street in Sawtell is a sophisticated strip lined with al fresco cafes, restaurants and boutiques.
-Local favourites include the all-day breakfast at Treeo; the Hilltop Store, helmed by former chefs from Aria in Sydney; and Sea Salt Fish and Chips, serving local wild-caught fish.
+Shaded by iconic Moreton Bay figs, First Street in Sawtell is a sophisticated strip lined with alfresco cafes, restaurants and boutiques.
+Local favourites include the all-day breakfast at Treeo; the Hilltop Store, helmed by former chefs from Aria in Sydney; Lime for delicious Mexican and cocktails; and Sea Salt Fish and Chips, serving local wild-caught fish.

-Sawtell is an easy 15min drive south of Coffs Harbour and a five and a half hour drive north from Sydney.
+Sawtell is an easy 15min drive south of Coffs Harbour and a 5.5-hour drive north from Sydney.
 Qantas has direct flights to Coffs Harbour from Sydney, Melbourne and Brisbane; while Rex flies daily from Sydney to Coffs Harbour Monday to Friday with select scheduled flights over the weekend.
 Link Airways operates direct flights between Coffs Harbour and Brisbane six days a week [*NB – flight days may vary].

 Destination NSW acknowledges and respects Aboriginal people as the state’s first people and nations and recognises Aboriginal people as the Traditional Owners and occupants of New South Wales land and water.